-The first step in realizing a conceptual quantum algorithm on the algorithmic level for a particular problem is to synthesize the \mbox{high-level} building blocks and optimize the resulting representation independent from an actual target architecture.
+The first step in realizing a conceptual quantum algorithm on the algorithmic level for a particular problem is to synthesize the \mbox{high-level} building blocks and optimize the resulting representation independently of the actual target architecture.
 In analogy to a classical compiler, this involves tasks such as constant propagation and folding, gate modifier evaluation, synthesis, loop unrolling, and gate simplification.
 The resulting representation is defined as the \mbox{\emph{target-independent level}}.

 \begin{example} VQAs are hybrid quantum-classical algorithms, where the parameters of the quantum ansatz are iteratively updated by a classical optimizer analogous to conventional \mbox{gradient-based} optimization.
 Consider again the circuit from \autoref{fig:sub_1}.
-Assuming these parameters have been determined, e.g., $\theta_i = -\pi$ for $i=0, ..., 5$, they are now propagated and the resulting quantum circuit is shown in \autoref{fig:sub_2}. \end{example}
+Assuming that these parameters have been determined, e.g., $\theta_i =\pi$ for $i=0, ..., 5$, they are now propagated and the resulting quantum circuit is shown in \autoref{fig:sub_2}. \end{example}